-Italians seem to have darker skins than other European populations (like British or Germans).
+Italians seem to have darker skin than other European populations (like the British or Germans).
 That’s because Italy is in the South of Europe and gets more sunlight.

 They simply have more melanin in their skin, so they get tan without getting burned.